 On May 23, 2012, DirecTV signed a lease renewal for its space in the Raytheon/DirecTV office properties located in El Segundo, California.
 In connection with this renewal, the Company committed to fund \$14.8 million of tenant improvements and leasing commissions related to its space, to be paid in future periods.
-As of March 31, 2013, \$12.8 million of this commitment remained unfunded and is recorded in accounts payable and accrued expenses in the accompanying condensed consolidated balance sheet.
+As of June 30, 2013, \$12.8 million of this commitment remained unfunded and is recorded in accounts payable and accrued expenses in the accompanying condensed consolidated balance sheet.
+The Company settled this obligation as a result of the sale of the Raytheon/DirecTV buildings, which is discussed further in Note 15 - Subsequent Events.

 The credit agreement for the HSH Nordbank pooled mortgage facility requires that the properties financed by this facility maintain a combined occupancy at or above 85%.
-As of March 31, 2013, certain properties caused the Company to fail to meet this occupancy requirement.
+As of June 30, 2013, certain properties caused the Company to fail to meet this occupancy requirement.
 As a result, the facility's limited payment guaranty to which the Company is a party has been triggered, requiring the Company to commit to fund a property leasing guaranty in an amount that would be required to increase the occupancy of all individual borrowings base assets to 90%.
-As of March 31, 2013, the Company believes the amount of this potential guaranty obligation is \$15.8 million.
+As of June 30, 2013, the Company believes the amount of this potential guaranty obligation is \$17.2 million.
 This guaranty will be discharged once the portfolio of properties financed by this facility achieves a combined occupancy greater than or equal to 85% or once all outstanding payments of interest and principal are paid in full.
 No liability was recorded in relation to this guaranty, as the Company believes the probability of the Company being required to perform under this guaranty is remote.